Chasmiccoder/seashell/README.md

 Need to handle ~/dir in ls and cd

 If gedit & and then close gedit and then sleep 2, then the foreground process does not happen

+REDO specification 4

+Create a path handler that takes care of relative home ~

+We won't need so many malloc statements.
+Since we're using macros

+Need to free shell variables (sv) properly.
+Write custom function in shell_manip.c